-May 30, Saturday: Departure of students.
+May 28, Saturday: Departure of students.

-Summer Term 2015
+Summer Term 2016

-The summer term consists of three primary sessions: first session, second session and a full summer session.
+Summer term consists of three primary sessions: first session, second session and a full summer session.
 Each primary session has different deadline dates.
-There are also shorter and longer sessions to accommodate the particular needs of the various instructional units such as SMU Abroad, SMU-in-Taos and the Perkins School of Theology.
+There are also shorter and longer sessions to accommodate the particular needs of the various instructional units such as SMU Abroad.
+SMU-in-Taos and the Perkins School of Theology.